Christie's to auction rare large diamond in November

 Discovered in February last year in eastern Angola, the 404.20-carat rough diamond was the largest ever found in the southern African country.

-The D-color, emerald-cut diamond, which can be detached from its white gold, diamond and emerald necklace, will be shown in London, Dubai and New York before going to auction in Geneva.
+The D-colour, emerald-cut diamond, which can be detached from its white gold, diamond and emerald necklace, will be shown in London, Dubai and New York before going to auction in Geneva.
+(Reporting to Stefanie McIntyre Editing by Darren Schuettler and Clarence Fernandez)